sentinl/sentinl/docs/Authentication.md

 ```

 ## Kibana configuration for Sentinl v6+
-In the Sentinl v6 report unique authentication is set per watcher.
+In the Sentinl v6 report authentication is set per watcher.

 ### Basic authentication
 ```